 Such a pattern, as exhibited by the squirrel, is more complex than a muscular reflex since it involves more than muscles.
 On the other hand, it is not as flexible as purposive behavior since the motor elements run off in a rigid mechanical order.
 It is not the same as a chain reflex because it is not motivated in the same way.

 Animals appear to have a sign stimulus releaser.
 For the robin it is the red breast.
 For the moth and wasp it is a special odor.
 For the mother hen, it is a distress call.
 In humans, however, reaction is made to any of a large array of stimuli, and the reaction is appropriate to some object or situation of which all these stimuli are signs.
 The reaction is governed by the situation such as a "child in distress," rather than by any particular stimulus.

-Most behavioral scientists would say that huan beings have has few instincts and others would say they have none.
+Most behavioral scientists would say that human beings have has few instincts and others would say they have none.
 Without instinct to direct behavior, how does a person function?
 Human beings have to learn their behavior.
 Anthropologists call this learning process enculturation.

-Noam Chomsky suggested, however, that human beings may have innate language ability, something that provides a language readiness.
+Noam Chomsky suggested, however, that human beings may have innate language ability.
+That is, they have something that provides a language readiness.
 By way of example, he noted the following things:

 Thus, it is possible for the Christian to say the following:

-Sociologist Talcott Parsons spoke of the birth of new generations of children as a recurrent barbarian invasion.
-One reason he said that was because human infants do not possess culture at birth.
+Sociologist Talcott Parsons spoke of the birth of new generations of children as a "recurrent barbarian invasion."
+He said that was because human infants do not possess culture at birth.
 They have no conception of the world, no language, nor a morality.
 It is in this sense that Parsons uses the word "barbarian" in reference to infants.
 They are uncultured, unsocialized persons.
 All an infant needs to live and cope within the cultural context awaiting him is acquired through the process termed enculturation by the anthropologist and socialization by the sociologist.
 We may define enculturation as the process by which individuals acquire the knowledge, skills, attitudes, and values that enable them to become functioning members of their societies.